nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

-Shows a list of people with upcoming birthdays.
+Shows a list of contacts with upcoming birthdays.
 This list of birthday reminders is displayed to the user though the `UI`, specifically in `BirthdayReminderListPanel`.
 Each birthday is displayed as a `BirthdayReminderCard`.
 The list of birthdays is generated in the `ModelManager`, which implements the following functions:
 * `getBirthdayReminderList` which returns an `ObservableList<Person>` that is ordered according to upcoming birthdays.

 Given below is an example usage scenario and how the Help mechanism behaves at each step.

 Step 1.
-On app startup sort people with birthday by birth month and day only into a list of people.
+On app startup sort contacts with birthday by birth month and day only into a list of contacts.
 Birthdays that are one day away are coloured green while birthdays that within one week are coloured blue.

 Step 2.
-The first person in the birthday reminder list will have the next birth month and day with respect to current day.
+The first contact in the birthday reminder list will have the next birth month and day with respect to current day.

 Step 3.
-The rest of the list with birthday after this first person will be displayed in sorted order.
+The rest of the list with birthday after this first contact will be displayed in sorted order.
 This list is displayed in CONNECTIONS' `UI` in `BirthdayReminderListPanel`.

 Step 4.
 The user decides to scroll through the `BirthdayReminderListPanel`.
-Once at the end of the list (at person with latest birthday), cycle back to the person with the earliest birthday and display remaining people in sorted order.
+Once at the end of the list (at contact with latest birthday), cycle back to the contact with the earliest birthday and display remaining contacts in sorted order.

 Step 5.
-The user executes `add n/person3 b/01012000 …​` to add a new person.
+The user executes `add n/person3 b/01012000 …​` to add a new contact.

 Step 6.
-CONNECTIONS will store the new person.
-The `ObservableList<Person>` for `BirthdayReminderPanelList` will include the new person and sort it according to upcoming birthdays.
+CONNECTIONS will store the new contact.
+The `ObservableList<Person>` for `BirthdayReminderPanelList` will include the new contact and sort it according to upcoming birthdays.

 Step 7.
-CONNECTIONS `UI` will observe a change in the `ObservableList<Person>` and update `BirthdayReminderPanelList`, displaying the new person.
+CONNECTIONS `UI` will observe a change in the `ObservableList<Person>` and update `BirthdayReminderPanelList`, displaying the new contact.

 #### Design considerations:

-**Aspect: How will the `ObservableList<Person>` update with a new person:**
+**Aspect: How will the `ObservableList<Person>` update with a new contact:**

 * **Alternative 1 (current choice):** Clear the birthday reminders and regenerate it.
     * Pros: Straightforward.
     * Cons: Will be slower as whole list is regenerated.

-* **Alternative 2:** Insert the person into the list.
+* **Alternative 2:** Insert the contact into the list.
     * Pros: Faster than alternative.
     * Cons: Harder to implement and maintain.